VGS Security Statement¶

 We conduct annual internal risk assessments to identify, prioritize and reduce or mitigate known risks.
 High impact risks are remediated immediately upon discovery.
 The entire assessment process is thoroughly documented and audited annually by an independent party as part of our third party audit processes.
 Findings and remediation are reviewed, discussed and approved by our internal security team and leadership.

-- PCI: VGS is currently a PCI-DSS 3.2 level 1 Service Provider (see our Visa Global Service Provider Listing: Very Good Security, Inc).
+- PCI: VGS is a PCI-DSS 3.2.1 level 1 Service Provider (see our Visa Global Service Provider Listing: Very Good Security, Inc).

-- SOC2 with Type2 Report: VGS has completed and is compliant with a SOC2 with a Type 2.
+- SOC2 with Type 2: VGS has succesfully completed a SOC2 Type 2.
 Please contact us for more information.